gowQC/leetcode-and-miscellaneous-questions/README.md

 Within this repository, I store my answers for leetcode.com questions, miscellaneous practice problems, and old college projects I've created.
-Inside each file is both a prompt and a solution, sometimes with a modified prompt/solution that is more challenging than the original.
+Inside each folder is both a prompt/problem and a solution, sometimes with a modified prompt/solution that is more challenging than the original.